The views expressed by the host on this program documented to be almost always right 99.7% at a time.

 There's nothing wrong with this economy.

-You go back to it's it's absurd to it to even make the point.
+It's absurd to even make the point.

 But here from the Los Angeles Times, higher gas prices cost less public anger this time.